 Assessment Methodologies Competencies Description Qualification Objective test A1 A6 B3 C2 The students will be asked to sit ONE test (on the official date of the final examination) in which students must show their command of the contents and skills from lectures, seminars and small group work.
 A minimum mark of 4/10 is mandatory for each of these in order to be added to the overall mark for the other activities.
-50 Seminar A1 A6 A9 A10 A11 A17 B1 B4 B5 B8 C2 Work carried out in seminars, attendance and participation.
-20 Supervised projects A6 A16 B1 B2 B3 B8 B10 C3 C2 ONE essay of about 5 pages IS MANDATORY based on ONE CONTEMPORARY AUTHOR (SEE LIST OF AUTHORS- contents), including compulsory readings and seminar work.
+50 Seminar A1 A6 A9 A10 A11 A17 B1 B4 B5 B8 C2 Work carried out in seminars, in-class activities and exercises, assignments, attendance and participation.
+20 Supervised projects A6 A16 B1 B2 B3 B8 B10 C2 C3 ONE essay of exactly 6 pages IS MANDATORY based on ONE CONTEMPORARY AUTHOR (SEE LIST OF AUTHORS- contents), including compulsory readings and seminar work.
 Alternative tasks can be proposed.
-Individual essays have to be presented orally (about 15-20 min oral presentation).
+Individual essays would have to be presented orally, depending on the circumstances.
+(About 15-20 mins oral presentation).
 30 Others